"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Bhanu Pratap, Dr. AS Sajwan and Dr. Pushpendra Purashwani.
+Bhanu Pratap, Dr. AS Sajwan, Dr. Pushpendra Purashwani.
 Impact of linear kinematic parameters on long jump performance: A three dimensional study.
-International Journal of Physical Education, Sports and Health.
-2017; 4(4): 60-63.
+Int J Phys Educ Sports Health 2017;4(4):60-63.